egger-meow/CS-Undergraduate-Project/README.md

 # refined

-just adjust parameters in settings.py and run train.py and test.py directly
+adjust parameters in settings.py and run train.py and test.py directly

+u can run trainTestDataShuffle.py for train test data setup

 the following is the content of the orignal author